Gather Essential Tools

 The hardest thing, when you get started with a brand new technology, is knowing where to start.
 How do I get set up?
 What do I write code with?
 Where do I put it?
 How do I see it, and test it?
 Little questions like these can be a real barrier to taking the first step.

 So, let’s do something useful, right now.
 Let’s start here.

 The first thing we’re going to do is kit you out.
-The tools you need for Lightning components development might very well be the same ones you’re using already.
-But there are a couple of unique aspects to Lightning components tools, so let’s make sure.
+The tools you need for Aura components development might very well be the same ones you’re using already.
+But there are a couple of unique aspects to Aura components tools, so let’s make sure.

 Browser: Google Chrome

 Many web app developers use Google Chrome because of its excellent developer tools.
 If that describes you, you’re done.
 Next item.

 If not, plan to switch to Chrome for Aura components development.
 We’ll cover why in the next two items.